OsbornePro/NovaKey-Daemon/README.md

 ## Security Model

-This section describes what NovaKey’s v3 protocol is trying to protect, what it assumes, and what guarantees it does (and does not) provide.
+This section describes what NovaKey-Daemon’s v3 protocol is trying to protect, what it assumes, and what guarantees it does (and does not) provide.

 ### Goals

-NovaKey v3 is designed to:
+NovaKey-Daemon v3 is designed to:

 1. **Keep secrets off the keyboard.**
    The high-value secret (e.g., password manager master password) should never be manually typed.
-It is sent from a trusted device to NovaKey and injected directly into the focused field.
+It is sent from a trusted device to NovaKey-Daemon and injected directly into the focused field.

 2. **Provide confidential, authenticated transport over an untrusted LAN.**
    An attacker on the same network is assumed able to sniff and inject arbitrary packets.
 The v3 protocol aims to ensure that:
-   - Only devices that hold valid pairing secrets can send frames that NovaKey accepts.
+   - Only devices that hold valid pairing secrets can send frames that NovaKey-Daemon accepts.
    - Captured traffic does not reveal the plaintext password or shared session keys.
    - Captured traffic cannot be replayed indefinitely.